Isac-E-Perez/Cleaning-US-Census-Data/README.md

 The goal of this project is to demonstrate that I have knowledge in how to clean and tidy datasets that were just collected and get them ready for data analysis.

 I could see that all of the datasets have similar aspects in the save file name.
 I could take advantage of this when reading the files.
-It is easier to inspect datasets stored when the files have a data frame.I could read each file in *files* into a data frame using *lapply* and save the result to *df_list*
+It is easier to inspect datasets stored when the files have a data frame.
+I could read each file in *files* into a data frame using *lapply* and save the result to *df_list*

 ![1](https://user-images.githubusercontent.com/89553126/135869606-92b835ae-ce11-4858-a059-b7fac4770543.PNG)